May 31, 2009: The day Rafael Nadal lost at Roland-Garros for the first time

 The story took place at Roland-Garros, Paris.
-The stadium, located in the west of Paris at the edge of the Bois de Boulogne forest, had been hosting the French Open since 1928.
+The stadium, located in the west of Paris at the edge of the Bois de Boulogne forest, had been hosting the French Grand Slam since 1928.
 It was the first and now the only Grand Slam to be played on clay, the slowest surface, which made it the hardest tournament to win from a physical perspective.

-All three of Soderling’s titles had come on indoor courts and clay was not believed to be his best surface, as his Roland-Garros record showed: in five appearances, he had never made it to the fourth round, and three times he had lost in the first round.
+All three of Soderling’s titles had come on indoor courts and clay was not considered to be his best surface, as his Roland-Garros record showed: in five appearances, he had never made it to the fourth round, and three times he had lost in the first round.

 In 2009, in Rome, in a match easily won by Nadal, 6-1, 6-0, Soderling showed poor sportsmanship when he showed the umpire a wrong mark.
 If there was anyone Nadal did not want to lose against, it was probably Soderling.

 Unfortunately for him, Soderling was no regular opponent that day.
 Playing in the zone, he kept blasting forehands in every direction, firing monster serves, stepping in to punish Nadal on any short ball.
 The third set was his, 6-4.
 The entire tennis world was now watching.
-No one had ever managed to win two sets against Nadal in Roland-Garros.
+No one had ever managed to win two sets against Nadal at Roland-Garros.
 Anything was now possible.

 Robin Soderling did not let the pressure prevent him from taking his chances.
 He knew that the only way for him to keep Nadal at bay was to continue applying his aggressive strategy.
 He could not allow Nadal to dictate the game and run him around the court.
-On the other side of the net, the King of clay could not find enough depth to block the Swede on his backhand side as he had originally intended, and therefore, he was exposed to Soderling’s massive forehand.
+On the other side of the net, the King of Clay could not find enough depth to block the Swede on his backhand side as he had originally intended, and therefore, he was exposed to Soderling’s massive forehand.

 As the fourth set went on, the crowd started to believe in Soderling’s chances to actually give Nadal his first loss ever at Roland-Garros.
 The unpredictable French public, probably excited by the idea of such a surprise, chose to support the Swede.
 By the time the players got into a tiebreak, Nadal had several thousand opponents.

 As always, Nadal gave everything he had to push Soderling into a fifth set.
-It was not enough.
+However, it was not enough.
 The Swede was too good.
 The tennis world could not believe what had just happened; against all odds, Soderling had defeated Nadal in the fourth round at Roland-Garros, 6-2, 6-7, 6-4, 7-6.